How to Use Google Analytics to Track Performance on Social Media

 • You’ve now set up Google Tag Manager!

-How do you Add Google Analytics to your Website?
+How Do You Add Google Analytics to Your Website?

-To use Google Analytics for social media and understand how customers navigate both your website and social profiles, you should create events centered around social performance.
+To use Google Analytics for social media and understand how customers navigate your website and social profiles, you should create events centered around social performance.
 In Google Analytics 4, there is no distinction between goals and events.
 To set up social events in Google Analytics:

 • Go to Admin in the bottom left-hand corner,

-• Select create event,
+• Select ‘create event’,

 • Enter an event name,

-• Select the conditions of your event (This can be anything from link clicks, checkouts, and more).
+• Select the conditions of your event (This can be anything from link clicks, checkouts and more).

 • If necessary, modify any event parameters,